NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 NAPLEX Score Transfer Process

-The NAPLEX score transfer program allows quick score transferrals to multiple boards of pharmacy in states where candidates wish to obtain pharmacy licensure.
-Candidates can purchase NAPLEX score transfers at the time the exam is purchased or at any time up to 89 days after taking the exam.
-Each score transfer request costs $75.
+The NAPLEX score transfer program allows quick score transfers to multiple boards of pharmacy in states where candidates wish to obtain pharmacy licensure.
+Candidates can purchase NAPLEX score transfers when purchasing the exam or up to 89 days after taking the exam.
+Each score transfer request requires a fee.

 Transfers of scores will be processed whether or not you pass the NAPLEX exam.
 You must purchase a new transfer request if you retake the exam and wish to transfer your score again.